 These are common and often family-run.
 Properties include a personal touch plus local perspectives, with breakfast and a friendly atmosphere.
 Popular choices for authentic stays.

 Mid-range options with basic amenities like a swimming pool and often an on-site restaurant.
-For travelers desiring more services than a guesthouse but still prefer intimacy.
+For travelers desiring more services than a small hotel however still prefer intimacy.
 The Orange Bay Hotel is popular.

 Popular for kitchens and greater spaciousness.
-Great for long-term stays, families, or budget-conscious people who travel who wish to self-cater.
+Great for long-long-term stays, families, or budget-conscious people who travel who wish to self-cater.
 Find these via local agencies or online platforms.

 A few properties offer a curated, upscale experience.
 These often feature unique historical character or refined design, providing comfort with enhanced services.
 The Old Gin House exemplifies this.